Neven96/Game-of-life/README.md

 ## Version 1

-- Includes the first 4 different rendering methods for the level, from slow to slower to more compact to fast
+- Includes the all 4 different rendering methods for the level, from slow, to slower, to more compact, to fast
 - Has the old UI